Kochab-02/MoreThanYieldingAndCreating/README.md

   The demon always spawns at z+5, requires 3-block-high air.

+-Creatures

+1.Demon

+  Uses basic humanoid model, looks like a 'dark' zombie with red eyes.Spawns with two demon's swords (won't drop).

+  Has 30 points health.
+Deals 2.25/2.5/3.75 + 4 damage (for easy,normal and hard)

+  Double Demon: spawns as two demons.
+When one of them gets killed, the other one gets a permanent power and speed boost.

+  Demon Slash: rushes towards its target after a few seconds of stop.
+Stops when hit any entity or block.
+Deals damage to the entity that stops it.

+2.Corrupted demon

+  Basically same as Demon, only the appearance is even 'darker'.
+Spawns with two demon's blades (won't drop).

+  Has 15 points of health.
+Deals 3/4/6 + 6 damage (for easy,normal and hard)

 -(THIS IS NOT THE END, THE INTRO WILL BE ADDED LATER)